William-King977/Battleship/README.md

 # Notes About The Implementation
 - Everything is coded in Visual Studio Code.
 - Interaction is done through the Terminal, no GUI is involved.
-- The CPU's actions are completely random.
+- The CPU's actions are mostly random.

 # Current Plans
 - Create a one player version against the computer, but the ship placements are random.